erdogant/distfit/docs/source/Performance.rst

 Integer fitting
 ''''''''''''''''''''''''''''''''

+It is recommend to fit integers using the ``method=discrete``.

-In this example we will demonstrate the effect of fitting a distribution on integer values.
-For demonstration purposes, lets generate random integer values from a uniform distribution, and examine the RSS scores.
+Here, I will demonstrate the effect of fitting a uniform distribution on integer values. lets generate random integer values from a uniform distribution, and examine the RSS scores.
 We will iterate over sample sizes and smoothing windows to analyze the performance.

 .. code:: python